anlowee/Computer-Organization-And-Design/ch 4 pipline/homework.md

 There are two **stalls** but not **NOP** after `beq`, because when `add` fetch instructions from memory, `lw` or `sw` is using it, so `add` must wait to `lw` and `sw` finish the visiting to memory.
 Although NOP can eliminated data hazard, but here NOP also needs to fetch instrution.
 As long as doing IF operation, it will crash with `lw` and `sw` in the only memory, so NOP can't help.

 ## 4.10.2 [20] <§4.5>
 For this problem, assume that all branches are perfectly predicted (this eliminates all control hazards) and that no delay slots are used.
-If we change load/store instructions to use a register (without an off set) as the address, these instructions no longer need to use the ALU.
+If we change load/store instructions to use a register (without an offset) as the address, these instructions no longer need to use the ALU.
 As a result, MEM and EX stages can be overlapped and the pipeline has only 4 stages.
 Change this code to accommodate this changed ISA.
-Assuming this change does not aff ect clock clock cycle, what speedup is achieved in this instruction sequence?
+Assuming this change does not affect clock clock cycle, what speedup is achieved in this instruction sequence?

 **A:**
 Since there's no control hazard and strcuture hazard and data hazard, so there's no need for stall or NOP.<br>